HOW TO MAKE CHAMPIONS

 Three basics: “No Fear” is my first commandment; those who don’t take risks never get anywhere.
 The principle of imagination is the second and not, to be clear, the same thing as merely “wanting it.”
 The third and final component of a solid mental game is a player’s attitude, which goes beyond clichés about “positive thinking.”

-This book is called Advantage for more reasons than the clever tennis pun.
+This book is called How to Make Champions for more reasons than the clever tennis pun.
 It’s not just that I hope that’s what you came away from this book now possess.
 Instead, it underscores a central point: the road to becoming a champion, especially in sports, is a process of accumulation or constant change and growth on every level, and parents are a big part of the process.

 Importance of high-performance sports